MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-amplify.md

    :::image type="content" source="media/outlook-distribution-channel-screen.png" alt-text="The Outlook distribution channel screen displaying deviations message.":::

 This message denotes that when you've selected **Outlook**, the following changes occur:
-- "Text on image", which is part of the **Image** web part, isn't be supported.
+- "Text on image", which is part of the **Image** web part, isn't supported.
 - The **columns** property that's part of the **Sections** layout displays a distinct behavior wherein content organized across multiple columns (two or three columns) is modified such that it's displayed as stacked content in a single column.
 - The medium and large people web parts have been removed.